-The Off Road project has been working to both better understand, interface with, and treat Executive Dysfunction, and how to help EA college students struggling with it.
+The Off Road project began to better understand and treat Executive Dysfunction, and help EA college students struggling with it.
 You can read more about the project here, as well as the start of my overview and exploration of ED.
+It has since been rolled into Rethink Wellbeing, which is accepting participants.

 In this series I divide the 8 aspects of executive function into three parts that I consider roughly sequential in how people experience "deliberately doing something," from start to finish, to point out pitfalls and how they can be dealt with.